martindurant/intake-release-blog/README.md

 - provide a consistent API, so that you can investigate and load all of your data with the same commands, without knowing the details of the backend library
-- a simple cataloging system using YAML syntax, enabling, for every data-set, a description of which plugin is to load it, with what arguments, and associating arbitrary metadata with the data
+- a simple cataloging system using YAML syntax, enabling, for every data-set, a description of
+  - which plugin is to load it
+  - arguments to pass
+  - arbitrary metadata to associate with the data
 - transparent access to remote catalogs and data, for most formats
 - a minimalist plugin system, so that new loaders, remote containers, and many other components can be contributed to Intake with a minimum of fuss.